-How to make sure you're in demand
+how to make sure you're in demand

-In recent years, the finance and banking industry has seen its fair share of fluctuations.
-Keeping ahead of changing customer expectations, managing the introduction of new financial technologies and monitoring shifts in competitor sets and the regulatory landscape are just as important as the nuts-and-bolts finance side of the game.
+The finance and banking industry has recently seen its fair share of fluctuations.
+Keeping ahead of changing customer expectations, managing the introduction of new financial technologies, and monitoring shifts in competitor sets and the regulatory landscape are just as crucial as the nuts-and-bolts finance side of the game.

-The population is becoming older, increasingly urbanised, richer and more diverse, while also becoming more interconnected across national boundaries.
-There is less of a distinction between 'wealth' and 'banking' products and advice in the eyes of customers, and marketing and service propositions have to be targeted to increasingly narrow (though potentially global) customer segments.
+The population is becoming older, increasingly urbanised, more prosperous and diverse, and more interconnected across national boundaries.
+There is a minor distinction between 'wealth' and 'banking' products and advice in customers' eyes.

 Information systems are becoming more open, modular and capable.
-For banks, this increases both the scale and speed with which they can leverage data, analytics and communications to create richer, more targeted value propositions for specific microsegments or even individuals.
+For banks, this increases the scale and speed with which they can leverage data, analytics and communications to create richer, more targeted value propositions for specific microsegments or individuals.

-- Changing consumer behaviour
+changing consumer behaviour

-As they do more of their business online, communication with friends and peers over multiple social media channels, they are increasingly confident in being able to identify the best offer, at the best price, from anywhere in the world.
+As they do more of their business online and communicate with friends and peers over multiple social media channels, they are increasingly confident in identifying the best offer, at the best price, from anywhere in the world.

-Asia is becoming ever more relevant to Australia, not only economically but also socially and culturally.
-The domestic economy is linked to the fortunes of Asian economies, and of China in particular, not just in terms of exports but also foreign-direct investment, business partnerships, domestic services and of course residential real estate.
+Asia is becoming ever more relevant to Australia economically, socially, and culturally.
+The domestic economy is linked to the fortunes of Asian economies, and of China in particular, not just in exports but also in foreign-direct investment, business partnerships, domestic services and residential real estate.

-Stay on top
+stay on top